 This guidance will help you to better understand your payslip by highlighting any areas that need looking at and spotting any mistakes.

-The membership of SCC is appointed by local Area Consultant committees (ACCs) from each of Scotland’s health boards, with two additional directly elected members on the committee for 2017/18.
+The membership of SCC is appointed by local area consultant committees (ACCs) from each of Scotland’s health boards, with two additional directly elected members on the committee.
 Find out more about how to get involved.

 When we meet